Deep in the moors above Hebden Bridge, alongside the sweet heather and thistle banks, sit our six hand made, timber-clad cabins .

 From our door you can walk the Calderdale and Pennine Ways or cycle the Sustrans National Route 68.
 Should you simply want to curl up with a book alongside the butterflies, birds and deer that live alongside us, be our guest.
 Think of us as your breathing space from everyday life and you won’t go far wrong.

 West Yorkshire is rooted in our heart; Angie fell in love with the moors reading the Brontës, and Andrew grew up walking the hills with his Dad.
 We love everything the Calder Valley and South Pennines have to offer.
-So much so that in 2019 we made our long-held dream of creating a glamping site in West Yorkshire come true.
+So much so that in 2019 we made our long-held dream of creating a rural retreat in West Yorkshire come true.
 Daisy Bank Camp is a special place of peace, with a sustainable soul.

 For all the seasonal and wildlife goings on here at Daisy Bank Camp